 If you decide to go ahead, you will need to appoint someone to be your neighbourhood watch coordinator.
 Ideally this should be someone well known and trusted in your community, who also has the time to maintain the scheme.

-You can have more than one coordinator, especially if your scheme covers a few streets or an estate.
+You could have more than one coordinator if your scheme covers a few streets or an estate.

 The coordinator must apply for accreditation from the PSNI, before an application for a new scheme can be made.
 Once your coordinator has been approved, they will need to complete an application form to register the scheme.

 To read more about starting a neighbourhood watch scheme, go to:

 - talk to local residents about supporting the scheme and encourage them to join

 - keep a register of all scheme members

 - keep in contact with the police – telling them about any suspicious and criminal incidents, and general community concerns about crime and anti-social behaviour in the area

 - be the first point of contact for local residents and the wider community if they need to get or give information

 - meet with other local neighbourhood watch co-ordinators to share experiences and good practice